Ernest-Yoyowah/software-engineering-journey/collge_major/2nd-year/semester-1/data-structures-and-algorithms/notes/Buffer_Concepts.md

 - While both buffering and caching involve temporary storage of data, they serve different purposes and operate in different contexts.
 - Buffering is primarily used for managing data transfer and processing between devices or processes, focusing on ensuring smooth and continuous data flow.
 - Caching, on the other hand, involves storing frequently accessed data in a high-speed memory to improve access times and reduce latency, optimizing overall system performance.

+## Conclusion

+- Buffers are essential components in modern computing systems, facilitating efficient data transfer, processing, and communication.
+- Understanding the different types of buffers and their roles in various applications is crucial for designing robust and high-performance systems.